vivek-kasture/google-spreadsheet-demo/README.md

 # Gets started with app!!!

   - You dont need to create new project just clone this project
-  - Fire this command (Assuming you have already installed npm, ionic and cordova:
+  - Fire this command (Assuming you have already installed npm, ionic and cordova)
 ```sh
 $ npm install
 $ ionic platform add android